Nathaniel-Hu/FSWD-Python/README.md

 application for a logistics company for the Fall 2022 - Shopify Developer Intern Challenge.
 Start from the repl.it repository hosting this web application [here](https://replit.com/@NathanielHu4/FSWD-Python-Shopify-BDIC).
+Ensure that you are running the latest version of the web application code on the `main` branch.

 1. From the Shell command line window, enter the following command:
 `python3 main.py`, or press the Run button at the top to run the `main.sh` script and start the web application.